 Interagency coordination of environmental planning regarding major federal proposed actions is a federally mandated requirement for informing and coordinating with other governmental agencies and stakeholders.
-As part of the NEPA process, public agencies shall be consulted to provide preliminary input on potential environmental effects on resources under their jurisdiction within the Proposed Action area.
+As part of the NEPA process, public agencies were consulted to provide preliminary input on potential environmental effects on resources under their jurisdiction within the Proposed Action area.
 Below is a list of agencies contacted as part of this EA.
-In addition, a sample of the scoping letter and the scoping comments from the stakeholders are contained in Appendix A.
+In addition, a sample of the scoping letter, NOA, and any pertinent received comments from the stakeholders are contained in Appendix B.